nurulaini7/nurulaini7/README.md

 ### Hi  👋 My Name is Nurul Aini

+I'm a student at University of Sumatera Utara, majoring in Information Technology

 <!--
 **nurulaini7/nurulaini7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.